-At low latitudes $(40^{\circ} \text{ S}-40^{\circ} \text{ N})$ Fig. 3 shows moderate GWMF, and GW backtraces form no obvious source clusters.
-In the LTA, however, patterns can be recognized and the rays seem to cluster in color rather than in location.
+At low latitudes ( $40^{\circ}$ S- $40^{\circ}$ N) Fig. 3 shows moderate GWMF, and GW backtraces form no obvious source clusters.
+In the LTA, however, patterns can be recognized and the rays seem to cluster

+- 405 in color rather than in location.
 In order to show this more clearly we have replotted Fig. 3a with a simplified color scale in Fig. 3c.
 Blue is indicating tropospheric, red UTLS and green stratospheric LTA.
-Red dots are particularly frequent in the southern subtropics (20° S to 10° S), in a diagonal stripe from 150° E, 20° S to Florida, and above the Maritime Continent (Indonesia and other tropical is-

-- 5 lands between 90° E and 150° E).
-In the southern summer we expect the maximum of precipitation around 10° S above the continents and above the Maritime Continent.
+Red dots are particularly frequent in the southern subtropics (20° S to 10° S), in a diagonal stripe from 150° E, 20° S to Florida, and above the Maritime Continent (Indonesia and other tropical islands between 90° E and 150° E).
+In the southern summer we expect the maximum of precipitation - 410 around 10° S above the continents and above the Maritime Continent.
 This seems to indicate a connection between high LTA and convection.
-In order to pursue this further, we show wave origins for only those waves with LTA between 12 km and 18 km together with precipitation for 27 January, 12:00 GMT, smoothed by a box- - 10 average of 9 × 9 points.
-We have chosen precipitation two days previously to the "observations", since black to purple are the most frequent colors in the tropics in Fig. 3b indicating a propagation time of around two days.
-We observe a general spatial colocation between potential wave source locations in the UTLS and regions of enhanced convection.
-The purple dots follow, for example, the arc-like structure of precipitation - from 20° S above Africa, to the Equator around Indonesia, and back to 10° S both west and east of the dateline.
+In order to pursue this further, we show wave origins for only those waves with LTA between 12 km and 18 km together with precipitation for 27 January, 12:00 GMT, smoothed by a box-average of 9 × 9 points.
+We have chosen precipitation two days previously to the "observations", since black to purple are the most frequent colors in the tropics in - 415 Fig. 3b indicating a propagation time of around two days.
+We observe a general spatial co-location between potential wave source locations in the UTLS and regions of enhanced convection.
+The purple dots follow, for example, the arc-like structure of precipitation from $20^{\circ}$ S above Africa, to the Equator around Indonesia, and back to $10^{\circ}$ S both west and east of the dateline.
 The purple dots are not precisely at the location of strongest precipitation.
-Potential reasons will be discussed in Sect.
+Potential reasons will be discussed in

+420 Sect.
 4.2.
 This indicates that excitation of GWs frequently occurs at or in the vicinity of convection, but aloft, that is in the UTLS, and not in the altitudes of strongest updrafts in the troposphere.
-Gravity waves with lower LTA i.e. potentially lower source altitudes, have no obvious connection to - 20 with lower LTA i.e., potentially lower source altitudes, have no obvious connection to convection.
+Gravity waves with lower LTA i.e., potentially lower source altitudes, have no obvious connection to convection.